ikhsan3adi/flutter-computer-maintenance-app/README.md

 ## Purposes

-Flutter mobile application for digitalize the process of maintaining and recording devices in the office
+Flutter mobile application for digitalize the process of maintaining devices in the office